thinkshout/behat-wordpress-extension/docs/installation.md

   ```

   All the commands that follow are written to install from the root of your project folder.

+1. Check that all of the [requirements](requirements.html) are met.
+These instructions assume that Composer has been downloaded into your project folder.

 1. Tell [Composer](https://getcomposer.org/) to install the WordPress Extension for Behat.
 To do this conveniently, run: